-There is so much to enjoy at the gardens.
+There’s so much to enjoy at the gardens.
 Here are some of the main attractions.

-The Japanese Garden is spectacular.
+The Japanese Garden is gorgeous!

-The layout is done well and the children can feel like they are up close and personal with these native animals.
+The layout is done well and children can feel like they are up close and personal with these native animals.

 The feeding times are 10am and 2pm on weekends.
 We usually see the keepers cleaning the enclosures when we go on a weekday morning and they are happy to answer questions.

 3Community Reading Box – Street Library

 4Playground Inside the Gardens

 There’s a liberty swing and a maze, plus some picnic tables.
 While still great for young kids, it was built over 10 years ago now and showing some wear.
 The other small downside of this playground is that there is a recording of native animals that includes some scary roar-like sounds.
 It is turned on via a sensor.
 It left my youngest in tears.
 Hopefully Council can change the recording to birds chirping instead.

 6Just Outside the Gardens

 Just outside the gardens, is a large picnic area with a large number of bbqs and covered picnic tables.
 Makes for a great spot for family gatherings, with a wander around the gardens afterwards.
 There are also three sets of play equipment throughout the area, including a climbing play gym for little ones and swings and monkey bars.